 As part of the H&M Group, our target is to reduce emissions across our value chain by 56% by 2030 and 90% by 2040 (against a 2019 baseline), by which time we also aim to achieve net-zero.
 It means we need to reduce our dependency on virgin resources and find new ways to generate growth.

-To become climate positive, we need to change how our products are made and enjoyed.
+To reach net-zero, we need to change how our products are made and enjoyed.
 About 70% of a garment’s climate impact happens in manufacturing.
 Making fibres, processing materials, dyeing and fabricating requires a lot of energy.
-We encourage and support and will now also invest money in our suppliers to save energy and help them to switch to renewable energy sources such as wind and solar.

 Our climate goals include: